Gombojavyn Zandanshatar: 2025 political crisis

 Zandanshatar accused Amarbayasgalan of being involved in the coal theft scandal and appointed Battumuriin Enkhbayar as Minister of Justice and Internal Affairs to investigate Amarbayasgalan.
 Subsequently, the party revoked Enkhbayar's membership.
 In the ensuing chaos, seven MPP lawmakers threatened to leave the party if the decision was not reversed.

-On 17 October 2025, along with the resignation of Amarbayasgalan, Zandanshatar was dismissed as prime minister, with 40 votes supporting him and 71 opposing, in a parliamentary vote.
+On 17 October 2025, the State Great Khural accepted Amarbayasgalan's resignation letter.
+Later the same day, Zandanshatar was dismissed as prime minister, with 40 votes supporting him and 71 opposing, in a parliamentary vote.
 His tenure lasted for 125 days, which made him the shortest-serving prime minister in Mongolia's modern history.
 He was to remain as caretaker prime minister until a successor was chosen by the President and the State Great Khural within 30 days.

-On 20 October 2025, Zandanshatar's removal was vetoed by President Ukhnaagiin Khürelsükh, citing procedural errors.
-The Constitutional Court of Mongolia ruled on October 23 that the motion passed by the parliament was unconstitutional and had no legal basis.
-Both the procedural conduct of the parliamentary session and the resolution on the dismissal of Zandanshatar were thereby ruled inconsistent with the constitution.
-The deputy chairwoman of the State Great Khural, Khürelbaataryn Bulgantuya (MPP), who chaired the vote was called to resign by opposition lawmakers for breaking the constitution, she would be officially succeeded by Jadambyn Bat-Erdene (MPP) on November 12.
-Subsequently, Enkhbayar was officially appointed and inaugurated as justice minister on October 26.
-Three days later, First Deputy Prime Minister Sainbuyangiin Amarsaikhan (MPP) announced that he would be resigning from the Zandanshatar cabinet, stating that "the current government undermines the foundations of democracy and civil liberties".
-During a cabinet meeting that day, he was officially dismissed by Zandanshatar for allegedly violating his responsibilities as minister.
-Amarsaikhan was one of the 71 MPs who voted to dismiss the prime minister on October 17.

-Zandanshatar withdrew his candidacy from the upcoming MPP chairmanship election to "prioritize national stability and interests" on November 11.
-Nyam-Osoryn Uchral was elected the next party chairman succeeding Oyun-Erdene during the 31st Congress of the MPP on November 15.
+On 20 October 2025, Zandanshatar's removal was vetoed by President Khürelsükh, citing procedural errors.
+The Constitutional Court ruled on 23 October that the parliamentary motion was unconstitutional and had no legal basis.
+Both the procedural conduct of the session and the resolution on the dismissal of Zandanshatar were ruled inconsistent with the constitution.
+Zandanshatar withdrew his candidacy from the upcoming MPP chairmanship election to "prioritize national stability and interests" on 11 November.
+Nyam-Osoryn Uchral, then-First Deputy Prime Minister, was elected the next party chairman during the 31st Congress of the MPP on 15 November.